revaturelabs/interviewquestions/Java/Java Basics/Non-Access Modifier.md

 <blockquote>

 `final` is the keyword that can be used with class, variable, and method.
-  1. Final variable – The value can’t be changed
+  1. Final variable – The value can’t be changed.
-  2. Final method – The method can’t be overridden
+  2. Final method – The method can’t be overridden.
-  3. Final class – No subclasses can be created
+  3. Final class – No subclasses can be created.
 </blockqoute>
 </details>